 Shades of green are calm and soothing, as well as associated with nature and the outdoors.
-That's why green is one of spring's most popular shades.
+That’s why green is such a popular spring shade.
 Green is also refreshing and has been found to reduce stress in those who look at it.
-If you're feeling really overwhelmed during finals week, add green to your outfit and you might feel more relaxed.
+If you’re feeling really overwhelmed during finals week, add green to your outfit and you might feel more relaxed.

 Blue is a color that can be both peaceful and calming as well as cold and standoffish.
 If you’re feeling really stressed out, the color blue can help you feel more relaxed.
 If you’re sad, however, you might want to steer away – the color blue can subconsciously make you feel more “blue.”
 Studies also show that blue can make you more creative, so if you want to channel some genius for your art project, wearing blue might be able to help.
 It can’t hurt, right?

 Regal and sophisticated, purple is associated with creativity and luxury.
 Like red, purple is a very stimulating color which can boost your energy level when you see it.
-It's also a color that's sometimes associated with spirituality and intuition, so if you're having trouble making a decision, paint your nails lavender and see what comes to you.
+It’s also a color that’s sometimes associated with spirituality and intuition, so if you’re having trouble making a decision, wear purple and see what comes to you.

-Missing summer on a cold spring day?
+Missing summer on a cold day?
 Wear white!
 It reflects light and reminds us of sunnier days.
-It's also associated with peace, innocence, simplicity, and cleanliness, although in Japan, white carnations mean death - who knew?
-Wear white when you want to bring out any other colors you're wearing - it enlivens anything you pair with it.
+It’s also associated with peace, innocence, simplicity, and cleanliness.
+In Japan, white carnations mean death – who knew?
+Wear white when you want to bring out any other colors you’re wearing – it livens up anything you pair with it.

-If you're going for a promotion at work or interviewing for a new job, you might want to wear black - it signifies power, seriousness, authority, and responsibility, all qualities your boss is likely looking for.
+If you’re going for a promotion at work or interviewing for a new job, you might want to wear black – it signifies power, seriousness, authority, and responsibility, all qualities your boss is likely looking for.
 Outside the office, black is also a color that will give you some rocker-chick edge.
-If you're shy but want to feel like a badass one day, some black studded ankle boots should do the trick!
+If you’re shy but want to feel like a badass one day, some black nail polish should do the trick!

 These are just some ideas for new ways to think about color in your wardrobe – obviously they aren’t steadfast guidelines that you should plan your outfits around every day.

 What do the colors above mean to you?
 Does your mood affect the colors you wear?
-What do you think about colors and mood?
+What do you think about the correlation between colors and mood?
 Leave a comment and let us all know your thoughts.